Contents

 Over 40,000 people cross the bridge every day

 The Tower Bridge has continued to function as a vital crossing of the Thames.
 The Tower Bridge is used by over a whopping 40,000 people and nearly 21,000 vehicles per day.
-This is excluding the 800 times that the bascules raise to let ships through.
+This excludes the 800 times that the bascules raise to let ships through.
 This does amount to a lot of wear and tear.
 To maintain the integrity of the structure, the City of London Corporation has imposed a 32 km/h speed restriction, and an 18-ton weight limit on vehicles using the bridge.

 London Tower Bridge Facts

-A record-breaking 13-meter high Lego version of the Tower Bridge was built for the launch of the New Discovery car by Land Rover.
+A record-breaking 13-meter high Lego version of Tower Bridge was built for the launch of the New Discovery car by Land Rover.
 Made using a total of 5,805,846 individual pieces, it beat the previous record by 470,646 bricks.
 If laid end to end, the bricks used in the construction would stretch for almost 200 miles, which is the same distance between Tower Bridge in London to Paris.

 Visit Tower Bridge in London

-Tower Bridge Tickets
+Tower Bridge and Engine Room Entry Tickets

-Instant Confirmation
+Instant confirmation

 More details